 Supervisors and Administrators: What Should I Observe in an NGSS Classroom?

 Time: 8:30 – 12:30 l Cost: $150 l PD HRs: 4.0

 Are you an administrator responsible for conducting classroom observations in a district without a science supervisor?
 Are you a math supervisor whose responsibilities were expanded to include your science department?
 If so, this four-hour workshop will begin preparing you to provide meaningful feedback and guidance to your teachers.

 The NGSS classroom is different from when you were a student.
 This interactive workshop will explain the conceptual shifts in NGSS, the three Dimensions, and the Performance Expectations.
 Also, it will provide demonstrations for the use of scientific phenomena as a means for students to make claims, support claims with evidence, and construct scientific arguments.
 Administrators will receive ample resources required to identify “Look fors” regarding teacher instructional practices and student learning.
-This workshop is for administrators.

 Facilitator: Christopher Hunninghake